-Set goals to remove one thing at a time.
+Set SMART goals to remove one thing at a time.
 Don’t sit here and tell me you’re deleting Facebook, Twitter, YouTube and canceling Netflix all in the same day.

 Just pick one, start small, and then once you master the time you USED to waste on that thing – move on to the next.